StoryProof Docs

 ```

-This writes and runs tests for every unresolved behavior.
-Wait for it to complete.
+This writes and runs tests — unit, integration, and E2E.
+Wait for completion.

 ## Step 4: Fix and re-prove

-1. Read the test failure output to understand what's wrong
+Read the failing test output to understand what's wrong.

 ```bash